netscaler/netscaler-k8s-ingress-controller/deployment/openshift/README.md

 You can use the [cic.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/openshift/manifest/cic.yaml) file for this deployment.

 **Note:** The Citrix ADC MPX or VPX can be deployed in *[standalone](https://docs.citrix.com/en-us/citrix-adc/12-1/getting-started-with-citrix-adc.html)*, *[high-availability](https://docs.citrix.com/en-us/citrix-adc/12-1/getting-started-with-citrix-adc/configure-ha-first-time.html)*, or *[clustered](https://docs.citrix.com/en-us/citrix-adc/12-1/clustering.html)* modes.

+**Note:** In the latest versions of OpenShift when OVN CNI is used, `—feature-node-watch` might not work.
+In that case, you must manually configure the static routes on Citrix ADC VPX.

 ### Prerequisites